MrClock8163/GeoComPy/docs/connections.rst

 .. tip::

     The simulator can be used to generate test data, or test a range of commands.
-It responds to GeoCom requests with some exceptions.
+It responds to GeoCOM requests with some exceptions.

 To communicate with the simulator, a virtual serial port pair needs to be set up on the computer.
 An open source solution is to use